albsjs/albsjs/README.md

 👋 Hello, I’m Albert, a passionate Backend Software Engineer chiefly working in Python.
-I specialize in building scalable and efficient backend systems I also have experience in crafting responsive frontend interfaces with HTML and CSS.
+I specialise in building scalable and efficient backend systems I also have experience in crafting responsive frontend interfaces with HTML and CSS.

 - 👀 Looking for work